-Clearly, Size of Cl– > size of F–
+Clearly, the Size of Cl– > size of F–

 Hence, chlorine gets easily polarised by the Al3+ but on the other hand, the fluorine size is so small that Al3+ is not able to polarize it to such a great extent.

-Therefore, we can say, due to the size difference of anion, the AlCl3 is covalent while AlF3 is ionic.
+Therefore, we can say, due to the size difference of anions, the AlCl3 is covalent while AlF3 is ionic.

 Why AlCl3 is covalent and not an ionic compound?

-If you only see that AlCl3 is made up of one metal and nonmetal, then you might assume it as an ionic compound, and here’s what you get totally wrong.
+If you only see that AlCl3 is made up of one metal and nonmetal, then you might assume it is an ionic compound, and here’s what you get totally wrong.

 The AlCl3 bonds have 55% covalent character and 45% ionic character, hence, it is categorized as a covalent compound instead of the ionic compound.